Admentus64/Patcher64Plus-Tool/ReadMe.txt

 =====================================

 - Remove All T64		Remove all injected custom textures by the Virtual Console in the .T64 format
+- Remove Filter			Remove the dark filter injected by the Virtual Console to display the original N64 gamma
 - Expand Memory			Expand the available RAM memory, but invalidates existing AR/Gecko codes
 - Remap D-Pad			Remap the D-Pad to their four D-Pad button directions instead of toggling the minimap
 - Downgrade			Downgrade Ocarina of Time from US 1.2 (default in the Wii VC WAD) to US 1.0